rohitmahuli/rohitmahuli/README.md

 *July 2019 – Present*

 Systems Engineer
-- Designed and implemented complex REST APIs using ASP.NET Core, enhancing the scalability and maintainability of applications by structuring the codebase into reusable components.
+- Designed and implemented complex REST APIs using Java Spring boot, enhancing the scalability and maintainability of applications by structuring the codebase into reusable components.
-- Developed and maintained microservices using .NET Core to handle critical business processes, improving modularity and reducing deployment times by 30%.
+- Developed and maintained microservices to handle critical business processes, improving modularity and reducing deployment times by 30%.
-- Leveraged ASP.NET MVC architecture to create scalable, maintainable applications, ensuring clean separation of concerns and improved overall project structure.
+- Leveraged Spring MVC architecture to create scalable, maintainable applications, ensuring clean separation of concerns and improved overall project structure.
-- Utilized LINQ to query and manipulate data efficiently in both in-memory collections and databases, minimizing the need for complex
+- Utilized SQL query and manipulate data efficiently in both in-memory collections and databases, minimizing the need for complex
   SQL queries.
 - Integrated RESTful APIs for secure data exchange between front-end and back-end systems, improving data retrieval speed and overall application performance.
-- Employed Entity Framework for ORM to automate data access operations, reducing boilerplate SQL code and enhancing development efficiency.
+- Employed Hibernate for ORM to automate data access operations, reducing boilerplate SQL code and enhancing development efficiency.
 - Managed application state using session management and cookies, ensuring proper handling of user data across multiple sessions while adhering to security best practices.
 - Optimized SQL Server database, improving query performance by 25%, leading to faster data retrieval and better user experience.
-- Debugged and resolved complex issues in the .NET application using Visual Studio tools like the Debugger and Profiler, improving application reliability and uptime.
+- Debugged and resolved complex issues in the application using Visual Studio tools like the Debugger and Profiler, improving application reliability and uptime.
 - Configured CI/CD pipelines using GitHub Actions to automate testing and deployment, reducing manual intervention and speeding up the release process by 40%.